 We should not expect miracles from reforms in the child benefit system.
-However, revisiting the role of child benefits is necessary as part of a broader reexamination and reconsideration of the household dimension in our social policies, which should go beyond the domain of child benefits.
+However, revisiting the role of child benefits is necessary as part of a broader re-examination and reconsideration of the household dimension in our social policies, which should go beyond the domain of child benefits.
 In a society where the standard of living of work-rich dual earner households increasingly determines what is necessary for a decent standard of living for any household, social policy is confronted with a dilemma.
 It is not just the case that most work-poor households cannot reach this standard, whatever the number of working-age adults in the household.
 Next to the problem of work poverty (which call for targeted employment creation and activation), differences in the constellation of households create a dilemma that is structural.
-On the one hand, individual income replacement benefits are constrained, since they must not create employment disincentives (notably with regard to the level of minimum wages), and the level of minimum wages is in turn constrained by considerations of cost competitiveness.
-On the other hand, income replacement benefits are insufficient to protect single adult households against poverty (and even a comparatively decent minimum wage, as the Belgian one, is insufficient to protect single adult households against poverty risks if the parent cannot work full-time, or if there are more than two children25).
-Hence, the challenge is to improve social protection at the household level, whilst avoiding 'work poverty traps' (and, in Belgium, especially 'severe work poverty traps') at the household level, both for lone parents and for other households with children.
-Cantillon and Van Mechelen (2013) make a similar point, putting it in context of the history of social security reform in our country.
+On the one hand, individual income replacement benefits are constrained, since they must not create employment disincentives (notably with regard to the level of minimum wages, i.e. the 'glass ceiling' as it is called by Cantillon and Van Mechelen (2014)), and the level of minimum wages is in turn constrained by considerations of cost competitiveness.
+On the other hand, income replacement benefits are insufficient to protect single adult households against poverty (and even a comparatively decent minimum wage, as the Belgian one, is insufficient to protect single adult households against poverty risks if the parent cannot work full-time, or if there are more than two children.21 Hence, the challenge is to improve social protection at the household level, whilst avoiding 'work poverty traps' (and, in Belgium, especially 'severe work poverty traps') at the household level, both for lone-parents and for other households with children.
+Cantillon and Van Mechelen (2014) make a similar point, putting it in context of the history of social security reform in our country.
 We should reconsider the need for schemes designed to alleviate 'household costs' facing singles and single-income households as well as dual earners, including the cost of child-rearing, healthcare or housing.
 This would imply that, within the social security toolset, greater weight is assigned to so-called 'cost-compensation' benefits as supplements to individual replacement incomes, and intelligent and nuanced principles of household income selectivity are applied to those supplements (as is, today, for instance the case with the maximum billing system in health care).
-Simultaneously, the development and design of social services, supporting families, is of utmost importance.
+Simultaneously, the development and design of social services that support families is of utmost importance.